Ring Video Doorbell 2 review: Smart, simple, and truly wireless

 Ring Video Doorbell 2

-The best thing about the Ring 2 doorbell is how it doesn't try to do more than what is necessary.
+The best thing about the Ring 2 doorbell is that it doesn't try to do more than what is necessary.
 Too many smart home devices designed to replace 'dumb' devices strive to do too much, then end up complicating the situation, or not working as well as their simpler successor.
 Robotic vacuum cleaners and floor mops can sometimes become victims of this concern.

 Buy Ring Video Doorbell 2 on Amazon.

-It is of course expensive for a doorbell, but the Ring 2 does such a good job that I'm finding it hard not to recommend one to everyone.
+It is, of course, expensive for a doorbell, but the Ring 2 does such a good job that I'm finding it hard not to recommend one to everyone.

 Pros: